geekya215/geekya215/README.md

 ### Hi there 👋

-🥰 I'm enthusiastic about PLT and 🐱 theory.
+🥰 I'm enthusiastic about PLT.

 <!--